zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 [...]
 ```

 Apache needs to be restarted to enable PHP to use the `php5-mysql` package.
-To do that, we use the `notifies` attribute.
-This [notifies attribute](https://docs.chef.io/resource_common.html#notifications) performs the `:restart` action on the `apache2` service.
-But it does so only when it needs to; that is, only when the `package` resource performs the `:install` action.
+To do that, we use the [notifies attribute](https://docs.chef.io/resource_common.html#notifications).
+The `notifies` attribute performs the `:restart` action on the `apache2` service.
+But it does so only when it needs to; that is, only when the `package` resource actually performs the `:install` action.

 ## 3. Write the PHP application